Carsen Edwards: Bayern Munich (2023–2025)

 On July 21, 2023, Edwards signed a one-year contract with Bayern Munich to play in EuroLeague for a second consecutive season.
 On June 14, 2024, Munich defeated ALBA Berlin in the finals to win the Basketball Bundesliga championship.
 Edwards was named Finals MVP.

 On April 3, 2025, Edwards broke multiple EuroLeague records in the first quarter of a game against Maccabi Tel Aviv: most three-pointers in one quarter (8) and points in one quarter (26).

-Virtus Bologna (2025–present)
+Virtus Bologna (2025–2026)

 On July 11, 2025, Edwards finalized a deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.

+Žalgiris Kaunas (2026–present)

+On June 28, 2026, Edwards signed with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.